AntonioMrtz/mongodb-python-dev-path/CRUD/Modifying_Query_Results.md

 )
 ```

-## Lesson 3: Counting Documents in a Collection
+## Counting Documents in a Collection

 Count number of documents that match a specify query: